trywilco/wilco-docs/docs/building-your-quest/triggers-and-payloads.md

 - `userMessageText`: the text the user wrote to the bot.

+### GITHUB_PUSH

+Triggered when the user push something to their repository

+Generated payload:

+- `githubPushHeadCommit`: the body of the relevant commit that was pushed.

 ### GITHUB_PR_LIFECYCLE_STATUS

 Triggered when the status of a PR opened by the user is changed.